Future Talent

 For High School Students

 This hands-on training course will introduce students to fundamental biological based neuroscience at the molecular and cellular levels.
 Modern laboratory techniques will be explored through hands-on experimentation, while developing critical thinking skills to perform rigorous, hypothesis-based research and bioinformatics.
 In addition, students will be trained to access, read, and critically evaluate primary research literature.
-For 4-weeks in the summer, this program will provide students with the opportunity to learn and apply fundamental biological information and approaches across three modules.
+For 3-weeks in the summer, this program will provide students with the opportunity to learn and apply fundamental biological information and approaches.

 We believe that this enrichment program offers a unique gateway into potential research opportunities both at the Burke Neurological Institute and other institutions and has the potential to improve a student’s preparation for college-level science curriculum.

-Conceptual Knowledge: This module addresses both the fundamental principles and techniques of molecular biology.
+Conceptual Knowledge: This content addresses both the fundamental principles and techniques of molecular biology.
 Students gain an in-depth knowledge of nucleic acid structure, molecular genetics, and the biochemistry of transcription and protein synthesis.

 Content: DNA concepts, PCR, gel electrophoresis, plasmids, restriction enzymes, cloning, bacterial transformation, plasmid preps.

-Module 2: Cell Biology of the Nervous System (July 25 – August 2)
+Concept 2: Cell Biology of the Nervous System

-Conceptual Knowledge: This module will explore how we determine the spatial, temporal, and cell-type specific expression of a protein to ultimately address its functional role.
+Conceptual Knowledge: This content will explore how we determine the spatial, temporal, and cell-type specific expression of a protein to ultimately address its functional role.

 Content: Cell and tissue fixation, tissue cultre, immunocytochemistry, imaging, transfection and reporter expression, in situ hybridization.

-Module 3: Computation Biology in Basic and Clinical Research (August 5 – 9)
+Concept 3: Computation Biology in Basic and Clinical Research

-Conceptual Knowledge: This module will explore approaches to analyzing large data sets, the means of determining significance, and assessing outcome measures.
+Conceptual Knowledge: This content will explore approaches to analyzing large data sets, the means of determining significance, and assessing outcome measures.

 Content: bioinformatics, statistics, animal behavior.